-Business relationships often cross into the personal life; Koreans appreciate developing relationships over meals and drinks and like to think of their business partners as friends.
+Koreans’ business relationships often cross into their personal life.
+People generally develop relationships over meals and drinks and appreciate it when their business partners view them as friends.
 Businessmen often smoke cigarettes and drink alcohol together at the end of a day's work (and a fair level of inebriation is often reached).
 Your Korean counterpart may exhibit an ability to consume a great deal of alcohol as a point of prowess, but do not feel pressured to keep up with their consumption.
 In fact, it pays off to be the more sober one as key business information is often disclosed at the end of drinking sessions.
 If you want to excuse yourself from drinking, do so for religious or medical reasons as opposed to moral ones.
 However, keep in mind that by exempting yourself from their drinking culture, you are excluding yourself from a large component of the Korean business culture.
 Drinking sessions are used to develop camaraderie and loyalty as they consider this to be strengthening a business team to face their competition.

 Productivity in the Korean Workforce